 A number of popular marketing programs offered by The Seam today…Firm Offer, Automated Counter Offer, Loan Advance Program, and Equity Trading Options…had their start on TELCOT.

 PCCA’s newest innovation, Module Tracking, was developed in 2013 to help make ginning operations more efficient.
-Our member’s gins are able to monitor cotton from the field to the finished bale with the convenience of tracking from their smart phones or tablets.
+Our grower-owner’s gins are able to monitor cotton from the field to the finished bale with the convenience of tracking from their smart phones or tablets.

 PCCA’s founders could not anticipate how widespread their influence would be or that the entire cotton industry would feel their impact.
 It requires many hands to move cotton through marketing channels, thus many people have been involved in the expansion of PCCA and its services.
-Today, PCCA continues down the path of innovation, cutting-edge technology and resourceful marketing to add more value to its members’ cotton.
+Today, PCCA continues down the path of innovation, cutting-edge technology and resourceful marketing to add more value to its grower-owners’ cotton.